-By the River Piedra I Sat Down and Wept” by Paulo Coelho
+By the River Piedra I Sat Down and Wept by Paulo Coelho

 More than the plot of Paulo Coelho‘s books, I love his writing style.
 His books take you on vacation to these distant lands, where you come across enigmatic characters and spend time knowing their stories.
 In this book, the story revolves around a woman named Pilar on her journey to find herself.
-I love books based on self-discovery, so this one became a quick favourite.
+I love books based on self-discovery, so this one became a quick favorite.
 She is then reunited with her childhood friend, who is on a spiritual journey and has spent years learning about different cultures and religions.

-“The Goldfinch” by Donna Tartt
+The Goldfinch by Donna Tartt

-The book explores multiple themes but what touched my heart was how beautifully the author captures grief.
+The book explores multiple themes, but what touched my heart was how beautifully the author captures grief.
 The author spent eleven years writing this book, and it shows.
 You can feel and experience the layers of grief and sadness throughout the book.
 Since the book is written with first-person narration, the events hit you on a very personal level.
 The writing is incredibly dense.
 There are details everywhere.
 I am a massive admirer of authors who give you lots of information.
 Visualizing each tiny detail makes the story seem like a movie.
 You can get the book here! 📖